krumbunny/sapfest.org/apply/jury.md

 ### Key dates:

-- January 4, 2013 - Artist applications accepted
+- January 6, 2014 - Artist applications accepted
-- March 15, 2013 - Artist applications due
+- March 14, 2014 - Artist applications due
-- March 29, 2013 - Artists notified
-- April 12, 2013 - Booth fee due (or two weeks after notification)
-- May 1, 2013 - No refunds
+- May 1, 2014 - No refunds
-- June 1, 2013 - Festival day!
+- June 7, 2014 - Festival day!

 Thank you for being an artist.
 Without art and artists, how dull living would be.